matteoferla/Various-scripts-rosetta-pymol/README.md

 ## relax_score_to_bfactor.py
 Ehm...
 Rosetta PDB files have a per amino acid score at the end, this script makes the score become the B-factor.
 Please note that bad score does not mean wobbly (_i.e._ blurry on difraction pattern) but more unhappy.
 I cannot say what other parameters are useful as to be honest I never look at them.

+## pymolise_mutations.py
+A short script to convert a list of mutations (_e.g._ A2T D45K K342E etc) into a copypastable set of commands to display in PyMol those residues (which the user can selectively copy).